 - Dress your cabling without diving or cable-crossing.

 - Create a simple map layout of cable locations that will serve as a quick and easy reference for locating cable for repair or replacement.

 Don’t: Leave Wires Exposed by Terminations

-- Leaving the wires exposed by terminations runs the risk of damaging the wire inside the termination and can break inside the plug
+Leaving the Ethernet cable wiring exposed by terminations runs the risk of damaging the wire inside the termination and can break inside the plug.

 Do: Purchase Connectorized Cable